SALEMALIOKULLO/wine-quality-project-4/README.md

 - Exploratory Analysis

 Visualizations were created to explore the target variable and examine the potential existence of outliers or corrupt data.
 Further visualized the relationship between the target and the feature variables and relationships between features.

+**Application and Summary**

+- This result can be used by wine manufacturers to improve the quality of future wine.
+-
+- Result can be used as a guide for wine selection

+- Certification agencies can use result for quality control